Find Your Perfect School

 Control systems integrating computers, hydraulics, pneumatics, motors, robotics, and mechanical drives are taught in this program.
 Additionally, you’ll learn different maintenance skills applicable to welding, machining, and electrical components.

-AAS in Electromechanical Technology students at Western Technical College are exposed to the latest technology and graduate with an up-to-date skill set that will aid you in landing a stable career.
+AAS in Electromechanical Technology students at Western Technical College are exposed to the latest technology and graduate with an up-to-date skill set that will aid them in landing a stable career.
 Or you can use this program as a foundation to proceed to higher education like a bachelor’s degree.

 - Building Science and Energy Management